abbyyyli/qs-ranking-university-data-scraper/README.md

     The picture dashboard contains:
         1. Employer Reputaions vs Employee Outcomes: Though a weak one but still a corelation persists.
         2. Academic Reputaion vs Citation Per Faculty: No clear pattern, but the density suggests low citation per faculty in some cases may indacate low academic reputaioned university.
         3. Overall Score vs Academic Reputaion: Strong and clear corelation.
 Better the reputation, better the rank!
         4. Academic Reputaion vs Employer Reputaions & Academic Reputaion vs Employee Outcomes: The density of scatter plot suggests a corelation.
 Acdemic reputaion does impact employeebility criterias for most of the time!
         5. Faculty Student Ratio vs Citation Per Faculty: No such corelation found.
         6. International Faculty Ratio vs Reasearch Network: No such corelation found.

+# Challenges:

+    1. The website has a few popups.
+But every popup appear within the first 2 minutes.
+    2. You cannot read all data just after loading the website.
+In case of every university, you need to click at some internal tabs to reveal more data. and only then the scraper can read it.
+    3. Setting addequate sleep time, to give the website enough time to load might become challenging.
+    4. The overall project is a little time cnosuming to say the least.
+    5. Tableau dashboards has a lot of options in terms of filter and conditions.
+It might get tricky for beginners.